 Call it Creole or Cajun, the sort of spicy seasoning blend typical of so many New Orleans dishes is perfect for jazzing up your meals, especially on Mardi Gras.
-Whether you’re looking for something traditional like gumbo, a quicker dinner, or just an easy Mardi Gras party snack, these are great ways to work that Big Easy flavor into your food.
+Whether you’re looking for something traditional like gumbo, a quicker dinner, or just an easy Mardi Gras party snack, these easy Cajun seasoning recipe ideas are great ways to work that Big Easy flavor into your food.

-If for some reason you haven’t made yourself a batch of this yet, here’s the link.
-In as much time as it takes to read this article, you can have a fresh container of this spicy, complex blend of NOLA flavors.
+In as much time as it takes to read this article, you can have a fresh container of this spicy, complex blend of NOLA flavors ready to go to work in your kitchen.
 You just have to promise not to say “BAM!” when you use it.
 Ever.
 Get our Cajun Seasoning Blend recipe.

 Double it.
 Trust us, just make twice as much as you think you’ll need.
 Cajun popcorn is pretty much snack nirvana, and you’ll want bowl after bowl of this while you’re bingeing on Netflix food shows.
 Get the Butter Cajun Popcorn recipe.

 The summer side you’ve never had, maque choux is essentially Cajun succotash.
 Every cook has their own perfect recipe, but a few big pinches of that seasoning make all those picnic corn salads you had taste like cardboard.
 This southern Louisiana specialty deserves wider recognition as the ideal vehicle for the flavors of summer—but use frozen veggies and you can make it any time of year.
 Get our Maque Choux recipe.